Skip to main content

 Security Group

-Multiple instance connectionsA single security group can be applied across multiple instances for consistent security policies.
+Multi-instance/Network Interface SupportA single security group can be applied to multiple instances and network interfaces.

 Security group basics